 The AWAKE experiment accelerates the electrons injected in the wake of a proton beam travelling through a plasma cell, in a process dubbed plasma wakefield acceleration.

-The experiment which is being carried out at CERN by an international team of scientists, including researchers from the QUASAR group, utilizes a high-energy proton beam coming from one of the pre-accelerators of the LHC.
+The experiment which is being carried out at CERN by an international team of scientists, including researchers from the University of Liverpool, utilizes a high-energy proton beam coming from one of the pre-accelerators of the LHC.